Solar Generation Creating Revenue Gap

-Three-quarters of the world’s energy is generated by burning fossil fuels, the US is no different.
+Three-quarters of the world’s energy is generated by burning fossil fuels, and the US is no different.
 Yet already, it appears the recent uptick of solar generation and wind energy for homes and businesses is having an impact on generators.
-Generators, already struggling with low energy prices, stringent emissions regulation and a drop in demand, are apparently facing a $2 billion drop in revenue.
+Generators, already struggling with low energy prices, stringent emissions regulation, and a drop in demand, are facing a $2 billion reduction in revenue.

 Why do we care?
-Well, renewable schemes are great but when the sun isn’t shining and the wind isn’t blowing, it falls on the generators to pick up that demand.
-That means that they need to maintain capacity in case its needed with little revenue to show for it.
+Well, renewable schemes are grand, but when the sun isn’t shining, and the wind isn’t blowing, it falls on the generators to pick up that demand.
+That means that they need to maintain capacity in case it’s needed with little revenue to show for it.

 Solar generation technology, in particular, has become much cheaper with incentive schemes driving the increase in installed capacity, which is forecast to continue rising and exacerbating the problem.
 Having a mix of generation is invaluable for system security, but having low prices will not stimulate the required investment according to power producers like NRG Energy Inc.